NerdAler1/PterodactylWhitelister/README.md

 * **Database**: Change the SQLite connection string to use MySQL/PostgreSQL.
 * **Authentication**: Replace HTTP Basic Auth with a full user model if needed.
 * **Scheduler**: Adjust the APScheduler interval as desired.
+* **Discord Verifier** I would like the discord username field to actually check if users are in a discord server, that way only discord server members can actually sign up (obviously this would not be foolproof, but its possible to cut down on spam.)

 ## License